phil-opp/blog_os/blog/content/second-edition/posts/10-paging-implementation/index.md

 template = "second-edition/page.html"
 +++

-This post explains techniques to make the physical page table frames accessible to our kernel.
-It then uses such a technique to implement a function that translates virtual to physical addresses.
-It also explains how to create new mappings in the page tables.
+This post shows how to implement paging support in our kernel.
+It first explores different techniques to make the physical page table frames accessible to the kernel and discusses their drawbacks.
+It then implements an address translation function and a function to create a new mapping.

 <!-- more -->